Victor Ehikhamenor was born in Udomi-Uwessan, Edo State, Nigeria in 1970 and lives and works between Lagos, Nigeria and Maryland, USA.

 Since gaining his Bachelor of Arts in English and Literature from Ambrose Alli University, Nigeria, in 1991, he has been awarded two Masters degrees from the University of Maryland, USA, in Technology Management (2003) and an MFA (2008).
 He has received numerous awards for both his writing and art, as well as fellowships from organisations such as the Rockefeller Foundation (USA, 2016), the Nirox Foundation (South Africa, 2016) and the Norman Mailer Centre (USA, 2014).

-Solo exhibitions include Paperwork: Works on paper at Constant Capital Gallery, Lagos, Nigeria (2015), Chronicles of The Enchanted World at Gallery of African Art, London, UK (2014), Artist Experience at Whitespace, Ikoyi, Lagos (2011), and Invasion of Privacy at Jennings Gallery, Washington, D.C.
+Solo exhibitions include In the Kingdom of This World at Tyburn Gallery, London, UK (2017); Paperwork: Works on paper at Constant Capital Gallery, Lagos, Nigeria (2015); Chronicles of The Enchanted World at Gallery of African Art, London, UK (2014); Artist Experience at Whitespace, Ikoyi, Lagos (2011); and Invasion of Privacy at Jennings Gallery, Washington, D.C.
 (2008).

-In 2018, Ehikhamenor will be undertaking a four-week residency as part of a solo project for Art Dubai Art Fair.
+In 2018, Ehikhamenor undertook a four-week residency with Art Dubai Art Fair as part of a solo project entitled Cartographers of Dreams.
 In 2017, he was one of four artists chosen to exhibit as part of the first Nigerian Pavilion at the 57th Venice Biennale.
 His work has also been included in numerous group exhibitions and other biennales, including the 5th Mediations Biennale in Poznan, Poland (2016), the 12th Dak’art Biennale in Dakar, Senegal (2016), Biennale Jogja XIII, Indonesia (2015), as well as being shown at the 56th Venice Biennale as part of the German Pavilion (2015).